Edenbridge Windmill: Description

 The property was sold in 1990 to a developer who over a nine-year period converted the building to residential use, making only minor changes to the outside.
 Two small windows, both on the third floor, were made larger.
 The air raid shelter was removed.
-The external staircase shown in earlier photographs was replaced with a staircase of a gradient compliant with building regulations.
+The external staircase shown in earlier photographs was replaced with a gradient staircase that was compliant with building regulations.